roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 In his blog, Tim explained at length importance of each PC part for ML workstation and provides general pieces of advice on choosing them.
 Here I'm going to mention information that was helpful for me along with details Tim did not focus on.

 Also, <a target="_blank" rel="noopener" href="https://pcpartpicker.com">PCPartsPicker's Builder</a> was super helpful during planning PC.
-It suggested possible components compatibilities and things to check before ordering the list.
+It suggests possible components compatibilities and things to check before ordering the list.
 It helped to overcome my constant fear that I could buy something that would not work together.

 ## Parts for ML build